kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Add power to keyboard edge pins
 * DONE Add rj45 socket to pcb with wireout for spi to picospinet node
 * DONE Add onboard WiFi via esp32 spi 1. with spi 0 for lan. code 0 can be used to detect if powered on by a switch to save bat.
 * DONE Add nmi button with rst vector to address 0x66 - some code stubs in main.asm. add some words to check and restart nmi flag.
 Code added but not sure what the problem is.
 Just expose the pins and come back to it later.
+Need to adjust vector location as past 0x66
 * DONE Add address decoding for the SN sound chip - shift working.
 Maybe add the wr signal to ce to disable read from shift latch
 * DONE Add more address decoding for device a to allow sound and tape plus more.
 Skip A0/A1 and start from A2
 * DONE Cut cf track and wire temp to spare device ce to test